Ramatulahi/penny-smart-product/README.md

 # 👥 Product Team

-This project was developed as part of a **Product Management Capstone Project**.
+This project was developed as part of a ** TS Academy Product Management Capstone Project**.

 Team roles include: